lkfink/Kentler_MIM_Behavior/README.md

 # Cross-modal correspondence between contemporary music & art
 This repository contains data and code for reproducing the analyses reported in:

-Fink & Fiehn (2023).
+Fink, L., Fiehn, H. & Wald-Furhmann, M. (2023).
 The role of audiovisual congruence in perception and aesthetic appreciation of contemporary music and visual art.

 If using anything from this repository, please cite the paper.